General Math Placement Information

 Common Placement Questions

-In general, most entering freshmen will need to complete the Math Placement Tool or take the Math Challenge Exam.
-Students whose degree program allows them to satisfy their mathematics requirement with MATH 101, Math in the Social Sciences, or STAT 100: Statistical Literacy, can do so without completing the Math Placement Tool or Math Challenge Exa.
-Students wishing to take a math course other than MATH 101 or STAT 100 will need to complete the Math Placement Tool or Math Challenge Exam.
-This requirement is waived for students who either scored 3, 4 or 5 on an Advanced Placement Calculus Exam (either AB or BC) or have transfer credit in a math course at the level of college algebra or above.
+In general, most entering first-year students will need to complete the Math Placement Tool.
+Students whose degree program allows them to satisfy their mathematics requirement with MATH 101, Math in the Social Sciences or STAT 100: Statistical Literacy can do so without completing the Math Placement Tool.
+Students wishing to take a math course other than MATH 101 or STAT 100 will need to complete the Math Placement Tool.
+This requirement is waived for students who either scored 3, 4 or 5 on an Advanced Placement Calculus Exam (either AB or BC) or have transfer credit in a math course at the level of College Algebra or above.
 Use the button below to determine if you need to complete the Math Placement Tool.

 You should review and prepare before completing the Math Placement Tool, even if you are currently taking a mathematics course.
 The Mathematics Department has prepared interactive review materials and practice questions for all sections of the tool.

 The Math Placement Tool is a web-based tool with a timer.
 If you have had accommodations in the past, you will want to contact the Student Disability Center in the TILT Building and plan to meet with an accommodations specialist.
 The specialist will review your documentation and provide you with a memo that helps your instructors know what accommodations are appropriate.

-If you are an incoming student, you are welcome to contact the PACe Office (Weber 137; 970 491-5761) and ask to speak with a PACe director.
+If you are an incoming student, you are welcome to contact the Precalculus Office (Weber 137; 970 491-5761) and ask to speak with a director.
 The director will talk with you about the accommodations you have had in the past, and if you are eligible, can get you set up with extended time for the Math Placement Tool.